Flow Cytometry and Cell Sorting Facility

 Important Announcement

-For further information, please contact Fernando Ortiz, fortiz@ohri.ca.
+For further information, training, and usage, please contact Fernando Ortiz, fortiz@ohri.ca.